 Superseded - COVID-19 Testing for Quarantine Facility Workers Direction

 This direction has been superseded on 24 December 2020.
-See the current Requirements for Quarantine Facility Workers Direction (No. 4).
+See the current Requirements for Workers at Government Nominated Accommodation Direction (No. 2).

 Effective from: 12am AEST 14 December 2020